Battalion 2nd Battalion

 In the Parish magazine for February 1915, a list was published of those who were serving.
 That list included the names of Lieut Arthur Donaldson of the 13th Rifle Brigade, and Lieut Eric Donaldson (with no information about his regiment).
 We assume that these men are related but have not been able to a link to Collingham.

-We believe that Arthur Leslie Donaldson served in the 13th Rifle Brigade we were able to find his Medal Record Card, which gave an address of Southfield, Newton Abbot, Devon.
+With the information that Arthur Leslie Donaldson served in the 13th Rifle Brigade we were able to find his Medal Record Card, which gave an address of Southfield, Newton Abbot, Devon.
 From that we were able to find that Arthur Leslie Donaldson was born on the 10th April 1893 in Newton Abbott, Devon, the son of Thomas William Donaldson and his wife Ethel Laura Donaldson (nee Frewer).
-By the date of the census in 1911, Arthur Arthur is aged 17 and is living at 20 College Road, Newton Abbott with his parents, brothers (Eric Lockwood Donaldson b ~1891, and John Henry Donaldson b.
+By the date of the census in 1911, Arthur is aged 17 and is living at 20 College Road, Newton Abbott with his parents, brothers (Eric Lockwood Donaldson b ~1891, and John Henry Donaldson b.
 17 Dec 1906) and sister Marjorie Donaldson (b. ~1899) and a general domestic servant.
-Arthur's father is a solicitor, his eldest brother Eric is a bank clerk and the others are at school.
+Arthur's father is a solicitor, his eldest brother Eric Lockwood Donaldson, is a bank clerk and the others are at school.

 Arthur may have started a career as a solicitor as we found that he was articled to B.D.
 Webster of Newton Abbott.

 However Arthur Leslie Donaldson made his career as an army officer.
 We think he became a 2nd Lieut in the Devonshire Regiment according to the London Gazette of 2nd June 1912, but he served in World War 1 at first in the Rifle Brigade.
 Arthur was commissioned as an Officer on the 4th May 1915.
 He was awarded the British War Medal, the Victory Medal and the 1914-15 Star for his service which started overseas when he went to France on the 29th July 1915.
 He served with the 13th Battalion Rifle Brigade from that date to November 1916.
 According to Arthur's later Army service record, he was wounded at some stage of the war, and we have found a record that Capt Arthur Leslie Donaldson, of the 13th Rifle Brigade, was admitted to Queen Alexandra's Military Hospital at Millbank on the 20th November 1916 with a wound to his shoulder.

 Arthur remained at Millbank until the 13th December 1916 when he was transferred to Ridley Hospital.
 Lady Ridley's Hospital for Officers was at 10 Carlton House Terrace, just off the Mall, in London.
 How long he stayed there, when he returned to service and with which unit is unknown, however in 1918 we know that he transferred to the 2/2nd Gurkha Rifles and later joined the British Indian Army.
 His record mentions NWF from 13th March 1918 to 20th May 1918 - this is likely to be the Indian North West Front